clrfl/MUSES_Preprocessing/README.md

 # How to run the code
 ## PREREQUISITE
-To run any preprocessing, download the raw data as indicated in the corresponding sources.txt file
+To run any preprocessing, download the raw data as indicated in the corresponding sources.txt file, to the directory in which the sources.txt is located.
+Filenames should remain unchanged, as referred to in the sources.txt

 ## _easytpp
 - run: `python main.py`